DKT15/UK-Library-book-store/README.md

 ## License

-This project is currently doesn't have a licence.
+This project currently doesn't have a licence.